Summer Holiday Exam Preparation Guide

 By ironing out any avoidable mistakes, students can become more consistent and confident in their test taking abilities.

-Alpha One’s January Holiday Program for 2024 Selective Test preparation is still taking enrolments.
+Alpha One has online trial test packs for Selective 2025 students available for parents to purchase.
+These are timed papers that also include instant marking and explanations to help your child better prepare.
+We are also offering our popular January Holiday Program for 2025 Selective Test preparation.
 Enrol today to help your child better develop their test taking skills before the upcoming test this year.
 Limited spots available.